-Genetic variant linked to development of liver cancer in hepatitis C virus carriersJuly 3rd, 2011 in Genetics
+Genetic variant linked to development of liver cancer in hepatitis C virus carriersJuly 3, 2011 in Medicine & Health / Genetics

 A genome-wide study by researchers at the RIKEN Center for Genomic Medicine, Hiroshima University Hospital and Sapporo-Kosei General Hospital has identified a genetic variant associated with the development of liver cancer in chronic hepatitis C virus carriers.
 The findings are based on a study of 3,312 Japanese individuals and appear in the journal Nature Genetics.

 Hepatocellular carcinoma (HCC), the most common type of liver cancer, is the third leading cancer-related cause of death and the seventh most common form of cancer worldwide.
 The hepatitis C virus (HVC) is the main risk factor for HCC in many western countries and in Japan, where of the more than 30,000 deaths each year from HCC, 70% involve HVC.